Loving Couples

 More Loving Qualities

-For a relationship that lasts, it's imperative for each partner to have two very important qualities: patience and respect.
+For a relationship that lasts, it's imperative for each partner to have three very important qualities: patience, respect, and support.

 Patience